EnhancingLowLightVideos/ICCV_rebuttal/main.md

 ## <span id="C1">Compare with Learning to See in the Dark</span>

 Thank \#R1 for your suggestion.
-In Learning to See in the Dark, due to the requirement of long exposure for capturing clean images, it is difficult to extent this method to dynamic video denoising.
+In Learning to See in the Dark, due to the requirement of long exposure for capturing clean images, it is difficult to extend this method to dynamic video denoising.
 Besides, two specific camera models (Sony $\alpha$7S 2 and Fujifilm X-T2) are provided with only the raw image as input, while those cameras are unable to obtain raw data when taking videos.

 However, we are still interested in comparing with this method at the same camera settings in the same low light scenario.
 In this rebuttal,  we calibrate the noise model parameters and train the network for Sony $\alpha$7S 2.
 Then we make comparisons with the test-sony model  [See-in-dark](<https://github.com/cchen156/Learning-to-See-in-the-Dark>).
 A thorough comparison as show in Fig. 3.
 Through comparing with the image captured during the day, our method is demonstrated to recover higher fidelity both in color and spatial details.